open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ### Proxy Support

-Exporters that leverage the `net/http` package (all do today) respect the following proxy environment variables:
+Exporters that leverage the [net/http](https://pkg.go.dev/net/http) package respect the following proxy environment variables:

 - HTTP_PROXY
 - HTTPS_PROXY
 - NO_PROXY

-If set at Collector start time then exporters, regardless of protocol, will or will not proxy traffic as defined by these environment variables.
+If set at Collector start time, exporters, regardless of protocol, will proxy traffic or bypass proxy traffic as defined by these environment variables.

 ### Authentication